Use VPC Peering Connections with Confluent Cloud on AWS¶

 is a valid AWS VPC CIDR, but10.0.0.0/24

 is not a valid AWS VPC CIDR.Peering connection provisioning will take a few minutes to complete.
-Your peering connection status will transition from “Provisioning” to “Inactive” in the Confluent Cloud Console.
+Your peering connection status will transition from “Provisioning” to “Waiting for connection” in the Confluent Cloud Console.

 A peering connection must be created from your VPC to the Confluent Cloud network in order to access Confluent Cloud clusters and services in the Confluent Cloud network.